 Service Provider verification

-A process is required that allows the telephone authority to validate that the service provider has the authority to manage certificates for the domain for which a certificate is being requested.
+A process is required that allows the telephone authority to verify that the service provider has the authority to manage certificates for the domain for which a certificate is being requested.
 In the context of ACME, the ACME client fetches the challenges after the request for a new certificate and then answers the challenges.

 ACME uses an extensible challenge/response framework for identifier validation.
 For this initial deployment of the SHAKEN framework, it is recommended to use HTTP validation per draft-ietf-acme-acme.
 The ACME client proves its control over the domain by proving that it can provision resources on the Authentication Service server.
 The TAMS challenges the ACME client to provision a file at a specific path, with a specific string as its content.
+Note that longer term the use of the approach as described in section 8.2.2 is recommended.

 Certificate updates/rotation best practices